h7b/h7b-obsidian-public/docs/unsorted/cmt-lvl1-2020.md

 - Wilder's method of calculating MA is usually used in the average true range (ATR), the relative strength index (RSI), and the directional movement indicator (DMI)

 [Average true range (ATR)](https://www.investopedia.com/terms/a/atr.asp) measures market volatility.
 It shows investors the average range prices swing for an investment over a specified period.
+- example:  if the ATR for an asset is $1.18, its price has an average range of movement of $1.18 per trading day.

 Strategies using MA
 - Determining trend